Feeds:

 Victory of the technical faces

 Minimalist cinematography, which is one of the characteristic features of a spaghetti western film is well done in this film by ace cinematographer Robert Richardson.
 The lightings and background colours used in the production design of this movie are amazingly perfect for the film.
 Even the soundtrack is a mixture of various old western movie tracks.
 Undoubtedly Inglourious basterds deserves a place among the greatest of war movies.
-So Tarentino says: There are no heroes only basterds!
+So Tarantino says: There are no heroes only basterds!

 -Spontic